 Are the pictures copyrighted?
 Yes - all of the images are copyrighted.
 You are granted a non-exclusive right to use these photos under the following conditions:

-1) The CD is not to be duplicated.
+1) The CD is not to be duplicated or resold.

 2) Prints made from the photos are for your personal use only.
 Photos cannot be sold, traded, bartered, put on a web site, or used for any commercial purposes without advance written permission.